 August 2018 Primary Election Information

-After filling out an absent voter ballot application, sign and date the application in the designated places.
+After filling out an absent voter ballot application, sign, and date the application in the designated places.
+All eligible and registered voters may request an absentee ballot by completing this application without providing a reason.
 YOUR SIGNATURE MUST APPEAR ON THE APPLICATION OR YOU WILL NOT RECEIVE AN ABSENT VOTER BALLOT.

 Deliver the application to the City Clerk’s Office by one of the following methods:

 - Scan, save, and email the application as a PDF file to the Clerk’s office: email@example.com

 - Mail the application to Clerk’s Office: Wyandotte City Clerk, 3200 Biddle Avenue, Suite 100, Wyandotte, Michigan 48192.

 - Deliver the application personally to the office of the City Clerk or to an authorized assistant of the Clerk.